liquibase/gradle-liquibase-plugin/README.md

 ### May 24, 2020
 Release 2.0.3 is a minor release that fixes an issue caused by changes made in Gradle 6.4.
 These changes were tested with Gradle 5.4, and are backwards compatible at least that far back.

-### November 24, 2019
-Release 2.0.2 of the plugin fixes an issue with some command parameters like the `snapshotFormat` parameter of the `snapshot` command, though it should be noted that Liquibase 3.8.1 appears to have broken json support for the snapshot command.

-### November 23, 2019
-Liquibase released version 3.8.1, which appears to fix the `logLevel` bug in [CORE-3220)](https://liquibase.jira.com/browse/CORE-3220).
-It does not fix [CORE-3643](https://liquibase.jira.com/browse/CORE-3463), so validateXYZ attributes of a constraint still won't work.

-Gradle has released version 6.0, and the Liquibase Gradle Plugin appears to work just fine with it.

-### September 21, 2019
-Liquibase released versions 3.7 and 3.8.
-Neither of which require any changes from the Gradle plugin to work properly, but there are three issues with the newer Liquibase versions that could affect users of this plugin:

-1. Liquibase 3.7+ made a change that broke the Groovy DSL.
-If you're using the Groovy DSL for your change sets, you'll need to use version 2.1.0 of the liquibase-groovy parser.

-2. Due to a bug in Liquibase ([CORE-3643](https://liquibase.jira.com/browse/CORE-3463)), The Groovy DSL won't be able to parse the new validateXYZ attributes of a constraint.
-There is a pull request to fix the issue.

-3. Liquibase 3.7 made more changes to the way it does logging which made the console output issues in [CORE-3220)](https://liquibase.jira.com/browse/CORE-3220) even worse, and broke the proxy class I wrote to workaround the issue in Liquibase 3.6.
-I've submitted a [Pull Request](https://github.com/liquibase/liquibase/pull/918) to resolve the issue, but until Liquibase is built with the fix, console output will be completely broken in version 3.7+

-### November 24, 2018
-Release 2.0.2 will fix a bug with the plugin's handling of System properties.
-All System properties that are in effect when Gradle runs Liquibase will now be seen by Liquibase.
-Previously, System properties were not inherited by the forked JVM that runs Liquibase.

-### September 3, 2018
-Release 2.0.1 is a minor release that removes the CVE-2016-6814 vulnerability by updating the Groovy dependency.

-### July 14, 2018
-We're pleased to announce the release of version 2.0.0 of the Liquibase Gradle plugin, with much thanks to Jasper de Vries (@litpho).

-**This has breaking changes** so please read all the information in this section before upgrading.

-Version 2.0.0 Changes the way the plugin sets up the classpath when running Liquibase.
-This allows us to isolate the classpath Liquibase uses from the one Gradle is using.
-Note that this is a breaking change!
-Builds will not work without first fixing your build scripts to set up the classpath.

-Prior to version 2.0.0, you would need to include the plugin and the database drivers in the `buildscript` block.
-As of version 2.0.0, only the plugin itself needs to be in the `buildscript` block.
-The database driver, parsers, and any other libraries needed to run Liquibase are now specified as `liquibaseRuntime` dependencies in the `dependencies` block of your build file.
-In addition, the plugin no longer includes the Groovy DSL as a dependency.
-If you want to use Groovy for your changesets (and why wouldn't you?), the Groovy DSL will also need to be a `liquibaseRuntime` dependency, and it will also need to be version `2.0.0` or later if you want to use Liquibase versions > 3.4.2.

-These changes make it easier to use new versions of Liquibase and the Groovy DSL as they come out without having to override what the plugin itself is trying to do.
-It also avoids the issues that can happen when Liquibase wants different, and conflicting, libraries from what Gradle is using.

-In addition to the changes to the way the plugin is configured, there are several other changes that are worth noting:

-1. There was a bug introduced in version 1.2.2 of the plugin regarding filenames and the `includeAll` change.
-Version 1.2.2 was incorrectly converting all changeset filenames to absolute paths, a bug that was fixed in version 2.0.0.
-If you are updating from version 1.2.1 or earlier, this change should not affect you, but if you've run changes with version 1.2.2 through 1.2.4, you will need to fix some or all of the paths in the DATABASECHANGELOG table before running the 2.0.0 version of the plugin.
-Failing to do this wil result in Liquibase trying to run the changes again.

-2. Liquibase made a change to the checksum logic in version 3.6.0.
-According to the Liquibase documentation, Liquibase will just fix the checksums of each change when you run the first update command, but it won't detect changes to any changes that were marked with the `runOnChange`.
-If you have any changes that use `runOnChange`, you should run an update once with your old version, then run it again with the new version to fix the checksums.

-3. Liquibase changed the `resourceFilter` attribute of the `includeAll` element to just `filter`.
-   Since the 2.0.0 version of the Groovy DSL was built for Liquibase 3.6.x, it will throw an error if it finds the old `resourceFilter` attribute, so you will need to convert any effected change sets.
-Note that `includeAll` is one of the few things handled by the DSL itself, so `filter` will still work even if you're using an older version of Liquibase.

-4. The `alterSequence` change used to have a `willCycle` attribute.
-That attribute is now called `cycle`

-5. Liquibase 3.6 appears to have broken console output and disabled the `--logLevel` argument.
-   There is an issue in the Liquibase Jira ([CORE-3220)](https://liquibase.jira.com/browse/CORE-3220)), but until it gets fixed, you can use a Proxy class in the plugin to enable console output.
-To use the proxy, simply add `mainClassName = 'org.liquibase.gradle.OutputEnablingLiquibaseRunner'` to your `liquibase` block in `build.gradle`.
-This won't fix the problem with the logLevel argument, but you will at least be able to see output.

 Usage
 -----